pomeroyb/wikifab-main/docs/configuration_notes.md

 * 2b.
 Search for the terms '$categories = array(' and change 'wfexplore-category-name-something' to 'wfexplore-category-name-somethingelse'
 * 2c.
 Open the file /extensions/Explore/i18n/YourLanguage.json
 * 2d.
 Add a new translation for your new 'wfexplore-category-name-somethingelse'
+* 2e.
+Open the file /i18n/YourLanguage.json
+* 2f.
+Add a new translation for your new 'wf-propertyvalue-area-somethingelse'

 ###3.
 Edit the Footer